davepinch/pinchy.cc/content/topics/miscellanea/martial-law/brennancenter.org/guide-declarations-martial-law-united-states.md

 ---
-title: "Guide to Declarations of Martial Law in the United States (brennancenter.org)"
+title: "Guide to Declarations of Martial Law in the United States (brennancenter.org)" data of: "Martial Law in the United States: Its Meaning, Its History, and Why the President Can’t Declare It (brennancenter.org)"
 description: The Brennen Center for Justice made a downloadable spreadsheet containing information about martial law events in the United States.
+It is part of a larger analysis of martial law.
 excerpt: >-
   Martial law has been declared at least 68 times in the United States.
 This guide explains when, where, and why. history of: martial law